Blog

 - Freelancing: Consider freelancing as a malware analyst.
 Many organizations require freelance analysts to assess their security posture.

-- Capture The Flag (CTF) Challenges: Participate in CTF challenges and competitions.
+- Capture the Flag (CTF) Challenges: Participate in CTF challenges and competitions.
 These events simulate real-world cyberattacks and are excellent for honing your skills.

 - Networking: Attend cybersecurity conferences, meetups, and webinars to connect with professionals in the field.
 Networking can lead to job opportunities and collaborations.